 All meetings of a quorum of the members of the Board at which any public business is discussed or at which any action is taken are to be public meetings, open to the public at all times, except as provided in KRS 61.810.3

+Public Comment Period

+Each regular meeting shall include a public comment period of at least fifteen (15) minutes.
+Any Board rules and policies regarding conduct during school board meetings shall apply during the public comment period.1

 Video Teleconferences

 The Board may conduct its meeting by video teleconference (including closed sessions).
-Notice of a video teleconference shall comply with the requirements of KRS 61.820.
-In addition, the notice shall clearly state that the meeting will be a video teleconference and precisely identify the primary location of the video teleconference where all members can be seen and heard and the public may attend in accordance with KRS 61.840.
+Notice of a video teleconference meeting shall comply with the requirements of KRS 61.820 or KRS 61.823 as appropriate.
+The notice shall clearly state that the meeting will be a video teleconference; provide specific information on how any member of the public or media organization may view the meeting electronically; and in any case where the Board has elected to provide a physical location, or in any circumstance where two (2) or more members of the Board are attending a video teleconference meeting from the same physical location, precisely identify a primary physical location of the video teleconference where all members can be seen and heard and the public may attend in accordance with KRS 61.840.

 The same procedures with regard to participation, distribution of materials and other matters shall apply in all video teleconference locations.
+Members of the Board who participate in a video teleconference shall remain visible on camera at all times that business is being discussed.

 POWERS AND DUTIES OF THE BOARD OF EDUCATION M01.42